olets/hometown-prompt/README.md

 `GIT_PROMPT_KIT_HIDDEN_USERS` | array | The users that will not be included in the prompt | `()`
 `GIT_PROMPT_KIT_LOCAL` | string | Shown if the checked-out branch has no upstream | `local` `GIT_PROMPT_KIT_SHOW_EXTENDED_STATUS` | number | Show the stash, assume-unchanged, and skip-worktree counts (YES if non-zero, NO if zero) | `1`
-`GIT_PROMPT_KIT_WORKDIR_DEPTH` | integer | The number of path components shown in the working directory component
+`GIT_PROMPT_KIT_WORKDIR_CWD_TRAILING_COUNT` | integer | The number of path components trailing the Git root directory in the working directory component *

-\* For the special sequences supported in zsh prompts see http://zsh.sourceforge.net/Doc/Release/Prompt-Expansion.html
+`GIT_PROMPT_KIT_WORKDIR_ROOT_TRAILING_COUNT` | integer | When in a subdirectory of the Git repo, the number of path components trailing the current working directory in the working directory component *

+\* Zero means the whole path, -1 means no trailing components.
+See https://zsh.sourceforge.io/Doc/Release/Prompt-Expansion.html

 ### Layout options